Free Profit Margin Calculator

 Calculate the labor costs for a completed job using this formula:

-Number of employees on the job x Hours to complete job x Hourly pay
+Labor costs = Number of employees on the job x Hours to complete job x Hourly pay

-Let’s say Employee A worked 20 hours at $18/hour, and Employee B worked 24 hours at $20/hour.
+As an example, let’s say Employee A worked 20 hours at $18/hour, and Employee B worked 24 hours at $20/hour.
 Employee A’s labor cost is $360 and Employee B’s is $480, bringing your total labor costs for the job to $840.

-If you special-ordered materials or used up your inventory for a specific product, just add up your suppliers’ listed prices for those items.
+If you special-ordered materials or used up your inventory for a specific product, add up your suppliers’ listed prices for those items.
 Remember to include your markup percentage for materials, if you have one.

-If you only used part of a particular material, you can figure out the value of the materials the job used up.
+If you only used part of a particular material, you can figure out the value of the material the job used up.
 For example, if you used up half a bag of fertilizer, divide the value of the fertilizer by half and charge the client accordingly.

 Want to make this process fast and easy?
 Use expense tracking software to log expenses, assign them to jobs, and snap and attach receipt photos. -